Alluxio/alluxio/docs/Getting-Started.md

 A special set of applications leveraging Tachyon are computation frameworks.
-Transitioning these frameworks to use Tachyon is almost effortless, especially if the framework is already integrated with the HDFS FileSystem interface.
+Transitioning these frameworks to use Tachyon is almost effortless, especially if the framework is already integrated with the Hadoop FileSystem interface.
 Since Tachyon also provides an implementation of the interface, the only modification required is to change the data path scheme from `hdfs://master-hostname:port` to `tachyon://master-hostname:port`.
 See the tutorials for [Apache Spark](Running-Spark-on-Tachyon.html),